 3.4 Should your business cease trading or no longer require our services, we will require payment in full for the remaining term of your contract.
 Unitel Direct reserves the right to remove or sell your domain name.

-3.5 If payment is not received in full for your 12 month contract with Unitel Direct, your account may be passed to a third-party debt collection service.
+3.5 If payment is not received in full for your 12 month contract with Unitel Direct, your account may be passed to our in-house Debt Recovery Department.